“Why do I feel so tired?” Do you find yourself saying that more often than you would like? Why are you feeling tired all the time, and have no energy?

 All of this combines to create a self-perpetuating cycle.
 A person who suffers from major depressive disorder withdraws from activity, and the lack of activity as well as emotional stress brings on fatigue, and with fatigue comes a further drop in mood.
 One state fuels the other.

-The question then becomes, how do you differentiate between fatigue associated with major depression disorder and that which might possibly be side effects of medications used to treat depression?
-According to Dr. Fava13 many things must be considered.
+You may ask yourself, how do you differentiate between fatigue associated with major depression disorder and side effects of medications you may take to treat depression?
+According to Dr. Fava13, Doctors need to consider many things.
 Fatigue can certainly present without MDD.
 Sometimes exams will reveal a patient with some depressive symptoms that co-exist with, but not severe enough to qualify for a diagnosis of MDD.

 It becomes essential to identify the source of these symptoms as accurately as possible.
 There exists a battery of tests that doctors use to help differentiate.
 Dr. Fava specifically mentions the Fatigue Questionnaire and the Fatigue Associated with Depression (FasD) scale.
-These are self-scored by the patient and are done periodically during treatment to monitor progress and symptoms.
+The patient will self-score the test and they are done periodically during treatment to monitor progress and symptoms.

 Is There a Solution?